 - Optional Deferred Compensation Plan

 - Flexible benefits plan for medical and child-care expenses

 - County Credit Union

 - Competitive salary, commensurate with experience

-Lateral applicants will complete 3 rounds of interviews:
+Lateral applicants will complete two rounds of interviews:

 - Panel Interview with two supervisory Assistant District Attorneys from the Hiring Committee

 - District Attorney Interview with DA Donnelly and the Chief Assistant District Attorney.

 If you have questions call (516) 571-3387.

 To apply for the Information Technology position, click the "apply now" button below: